cnh995/armFixerBot/README.md

 The bot is now in version 2.1.

 Added compatibility for Linux.
 (Script is now running on Debian, errors were given when running the bot asking for correct encoding.)

+- May 13, 2016

+The bot is now running on a Raspberry Pi Zero, meaning more uptime with less power consumption.